ghostl33t/AutoUpdate/README.md

 # AutoUpdate
-C# service for autoupdate on local env.
+C# service for automatic update on local env.